What Data is Accessible to Private Detectives?

 April 23, 2024 - Reading time: 8 minutes

-In cases ranging from corroborating evidence for divorce to verifying an employee's legitimacy of sick leave, a Private Investigator (PI) can be invaluable in revealing facts pertinent to your situation.
-In the UK, there's a degree of ambiguity regarding the types of information PIs can legally access and the methods they can apply in their investigations.
+In cases ranging from divorce evidence gathering to verifying the legitimacy of sick leave, a Private Investigator (PI) can be invaluable in uncovering facts.
+In the UK, there is ambiguity around what data investigators can access legally.
+This article explains the rules, what information PIs can use, and how that helps clients.

 Reputable PIs and Compliance